pahulmangat/Digital-Signal-Processing/Discrete-Time Signals and Systems/README.md

 # P2Q2

-Load the stock value of Google during the period from 8/19/2004 to 1/26/2009 (GOOG.mat) and implement the difference equation.
+Load the stock value of Google during the period from 8/19/2004 to 1/26/2009 (GOOG.mat) and implement the difference equation for the 3 different averaging methods.

 # P2Q4

 Calculate the results for the three methods using the impulse responses and the conv function.
-Compare the results to the corresponding results calculated in the previous part.